 HON 171 The Human Event.
 (3) F, S Landmarks in the social and intellectual development of the human race, with emphasis on Western civilization.
 Enrollment restricted to members of the University Honors College.
-Consult the Honors office for applicability to general studies requirements.
-General studies: L1, HU, H.
+Consult the University Honors College for applicability to General Studies requirements.
+General studies: L1/HU, H.

 172 The Human Event.
 (3) F, S Continuation of HON 171, with emphasis on the Renaissance through the modern period.
-General studies: L1, HU, H.
+General studies: L1/HU, H.